nobeam/lattice-summaries-lattices-legacy/README.md

 # B3 Prototype Lattices

-The orignal lattice files are stored in the `originals` folder.
-The automattically converted lattices are saved in the `generated` folder and are pushed to the `generated` branch.
+The the lattices files of the [lattice-summaries website](https://lattice-summaries.netlify.app/) are managed via this GitHub repository.
+Every time a new lattice file is pushed to this repository, it automatically gets converted into serval lattice file formats.
+These generated lattice files are stored on the `generated` branch.
+The orignal lattice files are stored in the `originals` folder on the `main` branch.

-## Convert Lattices
+## Convert and publish lattice files

 The lattices are converted using the [LatticeJSON package](https://github.com/nobeam/latticejson).
 To convert all lattice files into the different formats run: *(requires Python 3.8+ and [Poetry](https://python-poetry.org/))*